web-atoms/samples/docs/general/introduction.md

 * Small application download size
 * Even Xaml views are converted to JavaScript
 * Reuse existing NuGet components by exposing via services
-* Host javascripts on server with instant updates to apps
+* Host javascript on server with instant updates to apps
 * No native compilation needed unless you add/modify native services written in c#
 * You can use Xaml binding as well as Web Atoms's JavaScript bindings